-500 level courses: Courses that are expected to have been completed as undergraduate prerequisites to graduate study or as undergraduate deficiency courses assigned upon admission courses: 600 level courses may be included but a significant majority courses should be at this level for the M.S. program.
+500 level courses: Courses that are expected to have been completed as undergraduate prerequisites to graduate study or as undergraduate deficiency courses assigned upon admission 700 and 800 level courses: The principal master's level courses.
+600 level courses may be included but a significant majority (interpreted by the Graduate School as 60% or more) of the courses should be at this level for the M.S. program.

-700 and 800 level The principal master's level courses.

-(interpreted by the Graduate School as 60% or more) of the

 800 and 900 level: The principal doctor's level courses.
-A significant majority should be at this level for the Ph.D. program.
+A significant majority (interpreted by the Graduate School as 75% or more) of courses should be at this level for the Ph.D. program.